-The Road Classification
+The Road Classification Strategy I

-Strategy I

 The engineering road classification establishes the role of the street in the overall road transportation network of a city and region.
-The structure of the roadway (for example the number of traffic lanes) has historically catered toward vehicular functions given the prominence of the car.
-Today, there is a change in the norm towards a focus on multi-modal functions.
+The structure of the roadway (for example the number of traffic lanes) has prioritized vehicular functions since the dominance of the automobile from the 1920s and 1930s.
+Today, there is a movement towards the equal inclusion of cyclists and pedestrians within the right of way given the problems of traffic congestion and pollution.
+Hand in hand with this shift in attitude is the growing recognition that city streets are public places for people.
 The function of the roadway plays a large part in the experience of pedestrians in the streetscape.
 The type and ownership of streets in the overall road classification also affects the potential funding options available.